-No barbecue, cookout, or family picnic is complete without the addition of a yard game or two.
-In this article, we’ll be detailing nine yard games that are sure to be a fun feature of your next gathering.
+No barbecue, cookout, or family picnic is complete without the addition of yard games.
+In this article, we’ll be detailing nine of the best yard games that are sure to be a fun feature of your next gathering.
 All of these games are family friendly, and suited to most ages, but we’ve made sure to detail the ones that may be best for older players.
 Let’s get started!

 Washers is an essential game for any barbecue or cookout.
 It’s very simple: distance the two squares about 15-20 feet apart and separate into two teams.
 Each team throws three washers in hopes of landing it in the square (one point) or even better, the cylinder in the middle of the box (3 points).
 The first to 21 wins!